 - Make sure the baby doesn’t sleep on their stomach

-Some Remedies For Cold In Newborn Baby
+Here Are Some Remedies For Newborn Baby Cold

 When your baby starts coughing and sneezing, there is a tendency for his temperature to rise.
 This shouldn’t make you panic.
 Fever is a way of the baby’s body informing you that something is wrong.
 What you should do is to use the following newborn baby cold home remedies.